WRB Trading Strategy in Detail

 When trend candlestick occurs as a breakout candle in a sideways market or as a beginning of a new trend.
 It represents strength.
 Here I will explain in-depth about breakout trading strategy

 Whenever it occurs at the end of an established trend, it is a sign of climax.
-It represents the end of the move, possible trend change in the near future or trend become a trading range.
+It represents the end of the move, possible trend change in the near future or trend becomes a trading range.

 ChCo candle (CHANGE OF CHARACTER CANDLE)